TykTechnologies/tyk-demo/README.md

 This will update the `apis.json` and `policies.json` files in the `deployments/tyk/data/tyk-dashboard` directory.
 You can then commit these files into the repo.

-If you have also made changes to the Postman collection then export it and overwrite the `tyk_demo.postman_collection.json` and commit that too.
+When adding functionality to this repo, please also add requests to the Postman collection to demonstrate the functionality, and add tests to the requests to validate them.
+Once the requests and tests are added, export the collection and overwrite the `tyk_demo.postman_collection.json` file, which can then be commited too.

 ## Scenario 2: Synchronising updates